Trashytalk/piwardrive/docs/geofencing.rst

 The browser dashboard includes a matching geofence editor.
 Click on the map to draw polygons and press "Finish" to save them.
-Existing geofences can be renamed or removed and optional entry/exit messages configured.
+Existing geofences can be renamed or removed, entry/exit messages edited and the current status (inside/outside) is shown next to each polygon.
 All operations are performed through the ``/geofences`` REST API and saved to the same ``geofences.json`` file used by the on-device editor.